 - lactose, a sugar molecule in dairy products

-- fructans, a sugar compound found in gluten products and some vegetables
+- fructans, a sugar compound found in gluten products, fruits, some vegetables, and prebiotics

 - galactans, a compound found in some legumes

-- polyols, a sugar alcohol often used as a sweetener
+- polyols, sugar alcohols often used as low-calorie sweeteners

-Foods you may want to consider eliminating from your diet that include higher amounts of FODMAPs include:
+Foods that contain higher amounts of FODMAPs include: